foundriesio/docs/source/reference-manual/docker/caching.rst

 =======

-Each container built in a factory will publish the build cache layers to the private image repository used for the final container image.
+Each container built in a factory will publish the build cache layers to our private registry, hub.foundries.io.
 All subsequent builds will pull this build cache and import it for use in the current build.
 This provides very efficient incremental container builds for our factory users.
 Exporting and importing these build cache